 Country Guide: Panama

-- Bill of lading (OBL) / express release / air waybill (AWB)
+- Rated bill of lading (OBL) / express release / air waybill (AWB)

 - Copy of passport (diplomatic passport required for diplomats)